olliebutler/CI283-FAT-FileSystem/README.md

 For this assignment we were challanged with completing a FAT like file system and creating our own modifications to the file system.

-View FileSystemAPI.JAVA to find code writtern by me.
+View FileSystemAPI.java to find code writtern by me.